cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 From the [Docker website](https://www.docker.com/resources/what-container) "containers virtualize the operating system instead of hardware", so the kernel is shared, and that is why we are able to run a single simple hello world binary on a container.
 That would be much harder on a VM.
 Docker provides a layer just above [containerd](https://containerd.io), that is a container runtime.
 There are some other, kubernetes for example supports [this list](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).

 # Containerd and runc
 Containerd uses runc, that implements the [OCI specification](https://opencontainers.org), to actually run each container.
-The files we received as error when trying to run without linking or running something not present are defined in this repository, [container_linux.go here](https://github.com/opencontainers/runc/blob/master/libcontainer/container_linux.go) and [standard_init_linux.go here](https://github.com/opencontainers/runc/blob/master/libcontainer/standard_init_linux.go).
+The files we received as error when trying to run without linking or running something not present are defined in this repository, [container_linux.go here](https://github.com/opencontainers/runc/blob/v1.0.1/libcontainer/container_linux.go) and [standard_init_linux.go here](https://github.com/opencontainers/runc/blob/v1.0.1/libcontainer/standard_init_linux.go) (attention to the tag used, so the code lines will match the ones in our error message).

 # The code that triggered the errors above.